dagon666/napi/README.md

     should be deployed

-You can use any directory names, `napi_install` and `/opt/napi` have been picked arbitrarilly without any strict reason.
+You can use any directory names, `napi_install` and `/opt/napi` have been picked arbitrarily without any strict reason.

 ### Dockerized application